DavidSouther/ailly/ARCHITECTURE.md

 Such a CLI could also be written in Python, and perhaps a Python implementation of the resulting spec will be a useful tool, but for now I'm starting from NextJS so let's see where NextJS takes me.

 OpenAI's GPT models are comfortable and familiar, and the APIs "just work" (so far).
+AWS
 Learning to deploy and run a llama model would add significant overhead to getting started on the interesting parts, the authoring experience.
 Perhaps when the Python CLI version comes, it'll have a module that allows switching between OpenAI API and a local llama.

 ## Quality Commitments

-The only person with a face to get an egg is me, so, that's my own quality bar.
+~The only person with a face to get an egg is me, so, that's my own quality bar.~ As Ailly begins to hit wider usage, unit and integration tests cases are becoming increasingly important.
+Need to integration test on both *nix and Windows.

 ## Risks and Technical Debt

 I'm doing this as a hobby project, which has a long history of starting strong and losing steam.
 Let's see how much I like using this tool, how much people want me to be writing, and how much feedback I get on wanting to write with it.

-~Tech debt is that it's on NextJS pages router and needs to get migrated to app router, and~ ongoing interest payments in keeping NextJS up to date.

 ### Glossary